In case you were

 of hard work and research we believe that we will continue the same

-level of satisfaction we have always enjoyed in our path to
+level of satisfaction we have always enjoyed in being as

 Making Money from Home